shea-hawkins-zz/smartcar/README.md

 The only requirement for the repository is that the host machine has Docker installed with a recent version of docker-compose.

-1) Clone repository.
-2) Run 'bash start.sh'
+- Run 'bash start.sh'

 # Testing:
-1) With the server running, run 'bash test.sh'
+- With the server running, run 'bash test.sh'